Chaudbrush/42_Libft/README.md

 # 42_Libft
-The first project from the Common Core Curriculum.
-It's about creating your personal library with useful functions to be used in the future.
+This project consists in creating a personal library with useful functions to be used during the 42 School curriculum.

 ---

-I'm still in the early phases of corrections, I'm marking the ones I did, the green check doesn't guarantee they are corrected.

 | Mandatory (I) | Status     |
 | :-------- | :------- |